History 348: Horseriders & Samurai - Comparisons in Early Modern East Asia

 Profs.
 Arch & Dott, 4 credits, TTh 1:00-2:20pm

 -Fulfills Cultural Pluralism and Social Science distribution and Asian & Middle Eastern Studies requirements.

-History 121: History and Ethnobiology of the Silk Roads
+History 121: History & Ethnobiology of the Silk Roads

 This interdisciplinary and interdivisional course will provide an integrative exploration into the history and ethnobiology of peoples along various branches of the trading routes across Asia known as the silk roads, with an emphasis on China prior to 1400.
 Topics will include why certain goods and technologies were traded; agricultural, social and religious impacts of trading; biological features of items traded or moved along the silk roads, such as foods, beverages, fibers, animals, and diseases.
+See Asian Studies 221 for an optional, supplemental field course that will be offered when funding permits.
 Corequisite: Biology 121.

 Profs.
 Dott & Dobson, 4 credits (total, with Bio-121), MWF 10:00am-10:50am, Th 9:00-9:50am